Develop Your Marketing Strategy through Strategic Planning Sessions

 - Your target customer.
 Who is your Perfect Customer?
 What are their goals and characteristics?
 What answers do they want or need?
 Rigidly defining your “perfect customer” is the backbone of your marketing strategy.
 Without agreement in your company on who your perfect customer is, you will likely scatter your financial resources and brand messaging far too thin.
 This isn’t to say that you will refuse certain people’s business, but rather that the probability of closing the sale on a particular type of individual (say, for example the decision maker in an organization versus the influencer) is much higher than others and will therefore be significantly more profitable for your business.
 It is not possible to have a phenomenal marketing strategy without a rigidly defined customer avatar/”perfect customer”.

 - Customer pains and problems.
 Your customer’s pains and problems help us understand the messages we need to use.
-At what point does the pain of the problem become so great that they need to seek relief?
+At what point does the pain of the problem become so great that they need to seek relief and pay you to fix it?
+How will you show the prospective customer that you understand their pains and problems better than your competition does?
+How will you become “the only choice”, in the mind of your customer, to solve their pains, problems and challenges?

 - Tactics to use.
 Learn the difference between strategy and tactics.
 Most of us focus on tactics and alternative between tactics without a clearly defined strategy or target.
-The tactics we need to use will be very evident once we identify our “Perfect Customer”.
+In short, “tactics” are items that will need to be implemented in order to realize the vision of the strategic plan that we have architected together.
+Further, the tactics we need to use (Facebook, Google AdWords, Email Marketing, SEO, Public Relations, Blogging, Video Marketing, Direct Mail, etc…) will be very evident once we identify our “Perfect Customer”.

 - Strengths, weaknesses, opportunities and threats (SWOT Analysis).
 Review your accomplishments, lessons learned, where you can improve and what you are good at.
 Then you will know what external elements exist that you need to be cautious of or can exploit.